 - Salt added to food during cooking and at the table

-- Sodium added to food during processing.
-This is sometimes called hidden salt.
+- Sodium added to food during processing (hidden salt)

 - Sodium which naturally occurs in food and water

 To reduce sodium in your diet, remove the salt shaker from the table and avoid adding it during meal preparation.
 Herbs and spices can be a tasty alternative.
 In addition, limit the amount of processed foods your family eats.